robotics-upo/ars548_ros/Readme.md

 ================
 Introduction:
 ---
-This is a ROS 2 driver for the Continental ARS_548 Radar4d created by the Service Robotics Lab from the Pablo de Olavide University (Spain).
+This is a ROS driver for the Continental ARS_548 4D Radar created by the Service Robotics Lab from the Pablo de Olavide University (Spain).
+The driver is pending to be tested in ROS Noetic.

 This driver is used to connect with the ARS_548_RDI radar and get all of the data it sends.

 First of all, this driver connects with the radar via Ethernet.\
 Then it receives all the data the radar sends, translates it, and after that, it sends it in the structure of custom messages for the user to receive and interact with them.

-This driver also creates two Point Clouds and a pose array with some of the information gathered and shows it using rviz 2.
+This driver also creates two Point Clouds and a pose array with some of the information gathered and shows it using RViz 2.

 About the code:
 ---
 This project is divided in two packages: ARS548_DRIVER and ARS548_MESSAGES.

-In this part of the document I will briefly talk about every file telling the user about what it does.
-Firstly we will talk about the files inside the package ars548_driver, and next, we will talk about the ones inside ars548_messages
 * ### ars548_driver.
     This package contains all of the code used to obtain the data from the radar, decode it and send it for the user to interact with it.
     * ### ars548_driver.hpp